jonataneriksson/angular-media-module/README.md

-# angular-media-module
+# Media Directive for Angular
-An angular directive for video/audio functionalities
+A simple directive for video/audio functionalities.